SergiusTheBest/plog/README.md

 Object::~Object@13:
 ```

+##Converter
+`Converter` is responsible for conversion of `Formatter` output to a raw buffer.
+It is uses by `RollingFileAppender`.

+###UTF8Converter
+`UTF8Converter` is the only converter available in plog out of the box.
+It converts string data to UTF-8.

 ##Appender
 `Appender` uses `Formatter` to get a desired representation of log data and outputs (appends) it to a file/console/etc.